Ukraine protests increase risks of currency crisis

 Data provider Markit quoted five-year credit default swaps (CDS) at 1067 basis points, the highest since September, after a close of 972 bps on Friday.

-Ukraine’s dollar bonds fell, with its 2020 issue losing 3 points to 85 percent of par, its lowest since early 2012.
-The June 2014 bond also fell, pushing its yield towards 20 percent.
+Ukraine’s dollar bonds fell, with its 2020 issue losing more than 2 points to two-month lows.
+The June 2014 bond fell almost one point to yield more than 18 percent.

 Western analysts were unsettled by TV footage of violence near the presidential office in Kiev, where masked protesters and the driver of an excavator clashed with helmeted riot police massed several men deep.